mdpabel/notes/DNS-for-developers.md

 This is like giving someone control over a part of your phone book.
 For example, the organization that controls .org lets the Wikimedia Foundation manage everything under wikipedia.org.

+A DNS zone delegation is the delegation of the authority over a portion of a DNS namespace to a set of different nameservers.

-1. Root: This is the top of the DNS tree, indicated by a dot (.).
+1. **Root**: This is the top of the DNS tree, indicated by a dot (.).
 It directs where to go next to find the website's address.
-2. Top-Level Domains (TLDs): These are categories like .com and .org in our tree.
+2. **Top-Level Domains (TLDs)**: These are categories like .com and .org in our tree.
 They help organize the internet by types of websites.
-3. Second-Level Domains: These are specific names under a TLD, like google.com under .com.
+3. **Second-Level Domains**: These are specific names under a TLD, like google.com under .com.
-4. Subdomains: These are further divisions of domains, like www and mail under google.com.
+4. **Subdomains**: These are further divisions of domains, like www and mail under google.com.

 When you want to visit a website like "google.com", your device asks DNS servers for its IP address.
 It starts at the root, then moves to ".com", and finally to "google.com" servers, getting the IP address each time.
 This process helps your device find the correct server to connect to.